hashicorp/field-workshops-terraform/instructor-guides/frequently_asked_questions.md

 **Q. How do I upgrade my users' organizations to trials?**<br>
 A. There is another slack channel called #team-se-trial-rqsts where you can ask an admin to upgrade your orgs to trials.
-But most users should be able to enable a 30 day trial for themselves in the Terraform Cloud UI.
+But most users should be able to enable a 30 day trial for themselves in the HCP Terraform UI.
 (The exception is when they have already enabled a trial in the past which has expired.)

 **Q. In the TF Cloud for AWS workshop sometimes the hashicat app URL doesn't load the first time I run `terraform apply`?**<br>
 A. This is because we are using a null provisioner to deploy the app, so sometimes the ec2 instance won't match what's currently in the state file on the first run.
 Running a second `terraform apply` will fix it for all subsequent runs until you destroy.
 We are working on a fix that might avoid this problem.